mferracc/computorv1/README.md

 ## **1 - Introduction**

-This project isn’t just about solving equations—it’s about tackling one of the trickiest and most essential challenges in math and programming.
-Polynomials show up everywhere—from physics to computer graphics to machine learning—and having a way to solve them that’s both efficient and reliable is a game-changer.
-But as you’ll see, it’s not just about plugging numbers into formulas.

-Our goal is to build a **polynomial equation solver** that can handle everything from the humble linear equations to the more complex quartics—and who says we have to stop there?
+This project is about building a **polynomial equation solver** that can handle everything from linear equations to quartics.
+The Abel Ruffini theorem states that there is no general solution for polynomials of higher-degree.
-By pushing the limits, we might just find ways to tackle even higher-degree equations.
+However, by pushing the limits, we might just find ways to tackle even higher-degree equations.
-And we’re doing it the right way, with a strong focus on **precision**, **performance**, and **Test-Driven Development (TDD)**.

-We will be using Rust all along, because its memory safety, blazing speed, and powerful type system make it perfect for this challenge.
+We will be using Rust all along, and use Rust's powerful testing tools all along to follow a Test Driven Development approach.
-Plus, Rust’s testing tools make TDD not just possible, but actually enjoyable.

-Each chapter will introduce a core programming concept that you will get to put directly into practice.
-By the end, we will have built not only a powerful polynomial solver but also a toolkit of algorithms and programming techniques useful for future projects.

-But enough talking.
-We've got plenty to build, so let’s get started!

 ---

-## **2 - Experience TDD By Building A Linear Solver**
+## **2 - Linear Solver**
-#### Concept: Test-Driven Development (TDD) and Unit Testing

 In TDD we first define the expected behaviour of a function using tests before we even write the function itself.
 This way, we have a clear set of criteria for what our code needs to achieve.